 Now, if we only could give you one piece of advice only, it would be to learn backtesting and test your strategy ideas on historical data.
 Doing so you see the performance of a strategy BEFORE you trade it, which will save you a lot of time and money!

 Trading Strategy 1: Morning Star With Bollinger Bands

-As we said earlier, the morning star pattern occurs after a bearish trend and signals a bullish market reversal.
+As we said earlier, the morning star candle pattern occurs after a bearish trend and signals a bullish market reversal.

 Now, spotting when the market has gone down visually might seem like an easy task.
 However, we prefer to use some sort of quantifiable filter or condition, to know for sure that the market has entered oversold territory before we take a signal.
 And the filter we’re going to use for this strategy example, is the Bollinger bands indicator.